Nahariyah

 Photos:

-(a) The Canaanite site:
+(a) The Canaanite Temple:

 This site is located on a small (40 x 40M) mound, 900M north to the Ga'aton river, hidden between two residential houses.
 This was a temple for Ashtoreth-Yam, a Canaanite goddess (see Biblical reference below).
 The site is close to a natural spring which is located on the beach, and was important for the ritual services.